Technology

 • Business logic encapsulated in services that remain framework-agnostic.

-• Matters for clean separation, portability, and stable api architecture evaluation.
+• Matters for clean separation, portability, and demonstrating strong API design sense.

 • Reduces coupling and improves change velocity across product modules.